Deep Dives

 4) Backend Communication

-The gateway will, thus, transform the request into the appropriate protocol before sending it to the backend service.
+The gateway would, thus, transform the request into the appropriate protocol before sending it to the backend service.
 This is nice because it allows your services to use whatever protocol or format is most efficient without clients needing to know about it.

 5) Response Transformation

-The same is true on the way back!
 The gateway will transform the response from the backend service into the format requested by the client.
+This transformation layer allows your internal services to use whatever protocol or format is most efficient, while presenting a clean, consistent API to clients.

-// Client sends a HTTP GET request GET /users/123/profile // API Gateway transforms this into internal gRPC calls userService.getProfile({ userId: "123" }) paymentService.getSubscriptionStatus({ userId: "123" }) // Gateway aggregates responses into a single JSON response and returns it to the client over HTTP { "userId": "123", "name": "John Doe", "email": "john@example.com", "subscriptionStatus": "active" }
+// Client sends a HTTP GET request GET /users/123/profile // API Gateway transforms this into an internal gRPC call userService.getProfile({ userId: "123" }) // Gateway transforms the gRPC response into JSON and returns it to the client over HTTP { "userId": "123", "name": "John Doe", "email": "john@example.com" }

 6) Caching